About Cnap

 (PhD, Associate Professor, CNAP Co-lead)

-Filipe Pais is a Portuguese educator-researcher and curator.
+Filipe Pais is an educator-researcher and curator.

 His work explores the intricate relationships between contemporary art and design movements, investigating how they inquire into and represent technological agendas, play, human and non-human behavior, digital materiality, algorithmic sovereignty, and ecology.